 - A UL Listed product has been tested by a recognized testing facility to meet the National Electric Code as a complete unit, whereas;

 - A UL Recognized product has only some of the components tested by an independent laboratory, not the complete system

 A UL Listing is almost always required by commercial building code.
-In an electrical product, like a linear LED fixture, UL specifically tests to make sure it won't end up malfunctioning and cause a fire, or some other safety hazard.
+In an electrical product, like linear fixtures, UL specifically tests to make sure it won't end up malfunctioning and cause a fire, or some other safety hazard.
 If a product is UL Listed, it is deemed safe for the public.

 National Electric Code: NEC-70 Article 411